-The roll out phase occurs when a version is deployed to the production environment and becomes operational within the business unit.
+The rollout phase is when a version is deployed to the Production environment and becomes operational within the business unit.
 This requires planning and coordination across multiple units:

-The end users of the solution need to be prepared for proper usage of the new version, which often requires training sessions by the designated solution trainer.
-Additionally, if there are any planned outages as a result of the deployment service window, the business needs to have clear understanding of the timelines and formulate contingency plans for operations during that window, if there are impacts
+The end users of the solution need to be prepared for proper usage of the new version.
+This can often include training sessions by a designated solution trainer.
+Additionally, if there are any planned outages as a result of the deployment service window, the business needs to have clear understanding of the timelines and formulate contingency plans for operations during that window if there is an impact on them.

-It is common in enterprises to task a team other than the implementation team with deployment solutions to the production environment.
-This is typically handled via a change control or operations team.
-As such, there must be proper coordination and planning to align deployment schedules with scheduled service windows, or to plan an appropriate new service window.
+It is common in enterprises to task a team other than the implementation team with deployment solutions to the Production environment.
+This is typically handled via a release management, change control or operations team.
+As such, there must be proper coordination and planning to align deployment schedules with scheduled service windows; or if to plan an appropriate new service window.
 Additionally, the deployment team must have a clear set of instructions on what is required to deploy the solution.
-Learn more in the example deployment guide and application checklist.

-Enterprises often task a team other than the implementation team with handling first line application support issues.
-Accordingly, the team that is tasked with providing tier one application support needs to be aware of the deployment as well as be provided any technical or operational guidance necessary.
-They often work with the implementation lead to formulate proper support and communications strategies.
+In enterprises it is common to task a team other than the implementation team with handling first line application support issues.
+Accordingly the team that is tasked with providing tier 1 application support needs to be aware of the deployment as well as be provided any technical or operational guidance necessary.
+They often work with the Implementation Lead to formulate proper support and communications strategies.

 Common roles that participate within this phase are outlined below.

-Individual(s) responsible for deploying the solution into new environments.
-In some organizations, this is a team completely independent from the implementation / development team.
+Persons responsible for deploying the solution into new environments.
+In some organizations this is a team completely independent from the implementation / development team.

-Individual that participated in the implementation that can assist with general solution questions during the roll out cycle.
-Additionally, the implementation lead works with the operations team to assist with knowledge transfer and operational readiness to enable them to support the running solution.
-S/he can leverage other implementation team members on an as-needed basis.
+The lead from the implementation that is on hand to assist with general solution questions during the rollout cycle.
+Additionally the Implementation Lead works with the Operations team to assist with knowledge transfer and operational readiness to enable them to support the running solution.
+They can leverage other implementation team members on an as needed basis.

 Below outlines available supporting content for this section:

-This example document is intended to be used as an application artifact to assist with initial deployment and ongoing application configuration validation.
-This document must highlight and stipulate what all settings should be to enable the relevant application to execute successfully.
-This is referenced by the application deploy guide, which is used at time of application deployment.
-This checklist is often handed off to the operations team as well and is used as a means of confirming baseline configuration in the event of a support issue that happens post deployment.
+This example document is intended to be used as an application artifact to assist with initial deployment but also ongoing application configuration validation.
+This document must highlight and stipulate what all settings must be to enable the relevant application to execute successfully.
+This Check List is often handed off to the Operations team as well and is used as a means of confirming baseline configuration in the event of a support issue that happens post deployment.